-A one-day UK-oriented workshop on collaboration between universities and industries as key players for driving economic development
+A one-day UK-oriented seminar on collaboration between universities and industries as key players for driving economic development

 16 May 2019 – University of Oxford, United Kingdom